Bounteous17/testing-code-challenge/README.md

 - For more complex tests I prefere to use Node `assert` native library.
 - The docker image is based on `linux/amd64`.
 This is not prepared for running on `ARM` based systemd.
 - In case there was an `.env` file needed I would have used `dotenv` solution for encrypting and shareing the cotent with the team members.
+- For simulating dates form the tests `date-fns` has been used making us thigs easier.
+Using Jest fake timers is another solution but more complex for this use case.